Healthy Homes Assessment Te Awanga

 Insulation Te Awanga

-The insulation of the ceiling and underfloor is a requirement in all rental homes since 1 July 2019.
-All landlords and property managers are required to ensure that the insulation is up to current quality.
-In certain situations, the current ceiling insulation, or the insulation of the sub floor space might need to be filled with or replaced.
+The insulation of the ceiling and underfloor is mandatory in all rental houses since 1 July 2019.
+All landlords and property managers should ensure that the insulation is up to current standard.
+In certain situations, the existing ceiling insulation or insulation in the subfloor space might need to be replaced or replaced.

-A well-insulated property can reduce condensation, and decrease the risk of dampness and mould, as well as making much easier to the house to keep the heat.
+A well-insulated property can reduce condensation and reduce the chances of dampness and mould, and it will make much easier for the household to keep warmth.

-The "R" is a symbol for thermal resistance and is a measure of how well insulation can withstand heat flow.
-The higher the R-value, the higher the quality of insulation.
+The "R" stands for thermal resistance and it is a measurement of how well insulation withstands heat flow.
+The more high the R-value, more effective the insulation.

 Check out the complete details of the Healthy Homes insulation quality.